FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/_index.md

     "title": "IBM i: Installation and Operation",
     "linkTitle": "Installation and operation IBM i",
     "weight": "120"
-}This documentation provides information to aide you in installing, updating, upgrading, or migrating {{< TransferCFT/componentshortname  >}}.
+}This documentation provides information to aide you in installing, updating, upgrading, or migrating Transfer CFT{{< TransferCFT/componentshortname  >}}.

 For more information on Axway products, visit [www.axway.com](https://www.axway.com/en).

 ## Installation guide outline

-This guide explains how to perform a full installation of {{< TransferCFT/componentlongname  >}}.
+This guide explains how to perform a full installation of Transfer CFT{{< TransferCFT/componentlongname  >}}.
 It also describes how to:

 **Prepare and plan your installation** – Describes what you should plan for deploying and configuring your system architecture, installing any prerequisite software, and configuring other components.

 **Install** – Describes how to perform a complete install as well as apply a service pack.

-**Post installation** – Provides instructions on how to check if the installation was successful and set up {{< TransferCFT/componentshortname  >}}.
+**Post installation** – Provides instructions on how to check if the installation was successful and set up Transfer CFT{{< TransferCFT/componentshortname  >}}.
 Additionally it describes any tasks to perform before the administrator can log on to the product for initial configuration.

 **Upgrade** – Involves a change in product version and the replacement of binary artifacts; may also require configuration change.

-**Migrate**– Involves a change in product versions, such as from 2.7.1 to {{< TransferCFT/componentversion  >}}.
+**Migrate**– Involves a change in product versions, such as from 2.7.1 to 3.9{{< TransferCFT/componentversion  >}}.
 As part of this process, the existing configuration may need to be modified or updated to be compatible with the new version.
 For example, you may need to modify configuration files or the internal datafile schema.
 Because migration can be a complex process, organizations typically set up a migration project to study the new features and determine the impact on the existing configuration, and to plan for the changes across the various environments.

-**Uninstall** – Describes how you can uninstall {{< TransferCFT/componentshortname  >}}.
+**Uninstall** – Describes how you can uninstall Transfer CFT{{< TransferCFT/componentshortname  >}}.

 **Troubleshoot the installation or registration process** – Describes the different types of troubleshooting errors you can encounter during installation, upgrade and post-installation.